pg-endokenta/python_rts/README.md

 ```bash
 make backend
 ```
 The command creates `.venv` and installs the required Python packages automatically if needed.
+The port is configured via `BACKEND_PORT` which can be set in a `.env` file at the repository root.
+Copy `.env.example` to `.env` to override the default of `8000`.

 Start the front‑end server.
 The command installs the required JavaScript dependencies if needed and then runs the dev server: